atait/kicad-python/README.md

 og_via.select(False)
 pcbnew.Refresh()
 ```
+The function `next` is used because `pcb.items` is a generator, not a list.
+Turn it into a list using the `list` function if desired.

-There is some additional functionality for micro and blind vias.
+See `via.py` for additional functionality related to micro and blind vias.

 ### Change all drill diameters
 Because planning ahead doesn't always work